PiWingo/GLviewer/README.md

 # GLviewer

-This is a simple python 3.7.2 script with a simple GUI to show Gutter Lines in Ragnarok online.
+This is a simple python 3.7.2 script with a simple GUI to show Gutter Lines in Ragnarok Online.
 It loads the map you want to visualize and show the map with the gutter lines.
 It comes with a checkbox to activate windows transparecy, this was made so that it is possible to overlap the script UI with the game UI.

 ## Getting Started